CATechnologiesTest/arete/README.md

 * (`<engine>` :configure {`<setting>` `<value>`, ...}) - Turn on/off various
   settings for the engine:
-  * :debug true/false - Whether or not the engine should generate debug messages
   * :log-rule-firings true/false - Whether or not to print the names of rules as they fire
   * :trace-set #{`<rule name>`, ...} - Set of rules whose execution